RichardPar/PDP2011_Zync7010/docs/xu-networking-plan.md

 DEUNA command-dispatch FSM and descriptor-ring walker directly in `xu.vhd` (see memory `xu-ethernet-bridge`).
-Both attempts were abandoned after a long chain of RAM-inference/synthesis bugs, an LUT-budget overrun, and finally a guest-CPU IPL/PSW hang that was never root-caused; the repo is currently reset back to `b5b2c27` with none of that code present.
+Both attempts were abandoned after a long chain of RAM-inference/synthesis bugs, an LUT-budget overrun, and finally a guest-CPU IPL/PSW hang that was never root-caused; at the time of writing the repo had been reset back to `b5b2c27` with none of that code present.

 Investigating the **unmodified, currently-checked-in** `xu.vhd` found that it already contains a complete, working, upstream implementation of the DEUNA